jm1021/leuck_reunion/housing.md

 - Alpine and Birch House
 - Cedar House

+## Cooking
-> Cooking.
-On site there are cooking facilities in each house.
-The Alpine ranch kitchens wo;; be for large group meals and has appliances and utensils.
+> On site there are cooking facilities in each house.
+The Alpine ranch kitchens will be for large group meals and has appliances and utensils.
 There is an outdoor barbecue!

+## Housing Assignment
 | Family | Attending | Assignment | Count | Children |
 | --- | --- | --- | --- | --- |
 | Frank, Judith | yes | Alpine | 2 | none |